cwendorf/Sourcebook/Calculations/README.md

 These pages are designed to address the following learning outcomes for use of this Sourcebook in teaching an undergraduate statistics course.

-- Input data into a software program (e.g, jamovi) for further analyses
 - Choose and implement the appropriate analyses given the research design
 - Demonstrate the connections between formulas, calculations, and computer output of analyses
 - Summarize and interpret statistical analyses in correct APA style